-The Fort Lauderdale credit card defense attorneys at Loan Lawyers have dedicated more than 100 years of combined legal experience to fighting on behalf of and protecting consumers and individuals who need help dealing with overwhelming debt.
+The Fort Lauderdale, FL credit card defense attorneys at Loan Lawyers have dedicated more than 100 years of combined legal experience to fighting on behalf of and protecting consumers and individuals who need help dealing with overwhelming debt.

 We know the stress involved when credit card companies and debt collectors intensely try to collect on credit card debts and litigate collection lawsuits.
 If you are being threatened with litigation by credit card companies, you may not realize that you may have legal defenses that could allow you to dramatically reduce the amount of money you owe or even get a debt collection case thrown out of court.

 We understand what you are going through, and want to help you.
-We make it our business to know how credit card companies, debt collectors and their lawyers process and litigate debt, medical bill, credit card, and student loan cases.
-In fact several or our attorneys on staff previously worked for credit card companies, banks, and debt collectors, so we know the most optimal way to win your case.
+We make it our business to know how credit card companies, debt collectors and their lawyers process and litigate debt, medical bills, credit card, and student loan cases.
+In fact, several of our debt attorneys on staff previously worked for credit card companies, banks, and debt collectors, so we know the most optimal way to win your case.

 Loan Lawyers knows how to beat the credit card companies and debt collectors and has a proven track record of doing so.
-Our Firm has been successful in getting lawsuits similar to yours thrown out of court, getting the debt completely removed or settled for pennies on the dollar, as well as getting credit repaired.
+Our Fort Lauderdale, FL debt attorneys have been successful in getting lawsuits similar to yours thrown out of court, getting the debt completely removed or settled for pennies on the dollar, as well as getting credit repaired.
 We have very affordable flat rate fees and payment plans, and handle many cases on a contingency basis, meaning you won’t pay any attorney’s fees or costs unless we win your case.

 - We offer a money back guarantee on debt buyer lawsuits (if you have to pay anything to the debt collection company we will return your legal fees).